richsalz/draft-rsalz-2026bis/draft-rsalz-2026bis.md

 Because of this and other boilerplate, some section numbers differ from the original RFC.

+- Draft 1: Incorporate RFC 3667.
+Add Scott Bradner as co-author.

 --- back

 # Acknowledgments
 {:numbered="false"}

 We gratefully acknowledge those who have contributed to the development of IETF RFC's and the processes that create both the content and documents.

-In particular, we thank Scott Bradner, the author of {{?RFC2026}}, and authors of all the documents that updated it.
+In particular, we thank Scott Bradner, the author of {{?RFC2026}}, and the authors of all the documents that updated it.

+We also thanks Sandy Ginoza of the Secretariat for sending all the original RFC sources.